TheAdamBC/AdamBC/DOCUMENTATION.md

 - GLOBAL_NETWORK - join your peer team to a global computing network.

 - NETWORK_USERNAME - Unique username to identify user on the Adam BC Network.

+- DATABASE_BACKUP - Setting to backup data generated into database.

 <br/>